eraofchaos/eraofchaos.github.io/heroes/Gelu.md

 ### Skin 4: **Wings of Triumph**

- **Description:** Evil cannot prevail!
-The Alliance of Justice has assembled to resist Lucifer Kreegan's invasion and vows to protect the peace in Erathia.
+ **Description:** <span style="color: #ffffff;font-size:20px">Evil cannot prevail!
+The Alliance of Justice has assembled to resist Lucifer Kreegan's invasion and vows to protect the peace in Erathia.</span>

  **Skin features:**